michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 17. And the king commanded, and they brought great stones, costly stones, and hewed stones, to lay the foundation of the house.

-18. And Solomon’s builders and Hiram’s builders did hew them, and the stonesquarers: so they prepared timber and stones to build the house.stonesquarers: or, Giblites
+18. And Solomon’s builders and Hiram’s builders did hew them, and the stonesquarers: so they prepared timber and stones to build the house.

 ## 1 Kings 6

-1. And it came to pass in the four hundred and eightieth year after the children of Israel were come out of the land of Egypt, in the fourth year of Solomon’s reign over Israel, in the month Zif, which is the second month, that he began to build the house of the Lord.began…: Heb. built
+1. And it came to pass in the four hundred and eightieth year after the children of Israel were come out of the land of Egypt, in the fourth year of Solomon’s reign over Israel, in the month Zif, which is the second month, that he began to build the house of the Lord.

 2. And the house which king Solomon built for the Lord, the length thereof was threescore cubits, and the breadth thereof twenty cubits, and the height thereof thirty cubits.

 3. And the porch before the temple of the house, twenty cubits was the length thereof, according to the breadth of the house; and ten cubits was the breadth thereof before the house.

-4. And for the house he made windows of narrow lights.of…: or, broad within, and narrow without: or, skewed and closed
+4. And for the house he made windows of narrow lights.

-5. And against the wall of the house he built chambers round about, against the walls of the house round about, both of the temple and of the oracle: and he made chambers round about:against the wall: or, upon, or, joining to the wallbuilt chambers: Heb. built floorsmade chambers: Heb. made ribs
+5. And against the wall of the house he built chambers round about, against the walls of the house round about, both of the temple and of the oracle: and he made chambers round about:

-6. The nethermost chamber was five cubits broad, and the middle was six cubits broad, and the third was seven cubits broad: for without in the wall of the house he made narrowed rests round about, that the beams should not be fastened in the walls of the house.narrowed…: Heb. narrowings, or, rebatements
+6. The nethermost chamber was five cubits broad, and the middle was six cubits broad, and the third was seven cubits broad: for without in the wall of the house he made narrowed rests round about, that the beams should not be fastened in the walls of the house.

 7. And the house, when it was in building, was built of stone made ready before it was brought thither: so that there was neither hammer nor axe nor any tool of iron heard in the house, while it was in building.

-8. The door for the middle chamber was in the right side of the house: and they went up with winding stairs into the middle chamber, and out of the middle into the third.side: Heb. shoulder
+8. The door for the middle chamber was in the right side of the house: and they went up with winding stairs into the middle chamber, and out of the middle into the third.

-9. So he built the house, and finished it; and covered the house with beams and boards of cedar.with…: or, the vaultbeams and the panellings with cedar
+9. So he built the house, and finished it; and covered the house with beams and boards of cedar.

 10. And then he built chambers against all the house, five cubits high: and they rested on the house with timber of cedar.